 Our test lab offers a wide variety of services to assist and accompany the production of your project.
 Services include non-destructive testing, chemical analysis, destructive testing, and metallurgical investigation.
 A licensed professional engineer can provide consultation services in many topic areas, including failure analysis, test interpretation, and material selection.
-All tests are conducted on calibrated and certified equipment traceable to the NIST, in accordance to MIL-STD-45662A, ANSI/NCLS-Z540-1 and ISO/IEC 17025 requirements.
+All tests are conducted on calibrated and certified equipment traceable to the NIST.

 Our frequently requested non-destructive capabilities include eddy current, ultrasonic, hydrostatic pressure, and magnetic particle testing, fluorescent or dye penetrant, and both surface roughness and dimensional inspection.
 Dimensional measurements are made with a variety of gauges, including laser micrometers, optical comparators, and coordinate measuring machines.
 When size permits, an ID can be visually inspected with a borescope.